 There is no statutory parental right to withdraw a pupil from RSE classes.
-The school, however, is willing to take account of any parental concerns expressed to it and will try, as far as possible, to make alternative provision for any pupil whose parent wishes her to be excused from particular, or all, RSE classes.
+The School, however, will take account of any parental concerns expressed and will try, as far as possible, to make alternative provision for any pupil whose parent wishes them to be excused from particular, or all, RSE classes.

-1 the capacity for sexual feelings
+&lt;sup>1the capacity for sexual feelings

-2 a person's sexual identity in relation to the gender to which they are attracted; the fact of being heterosexual, homosexual, or bisexual
+&lt;sup>2 a person's sexual identity in relation to the gender to which they are attracted; the fact of being heterosexual, homosexual or bisexual